• Skip to primary navigation

 For this Star Wars box, I used Galaxy patterned tape (Duck Tape brand from Michaels).
 I also attached a few well know phrases and pictures from the Star Wars first movie.

-May the 4th Be With You/ Star Wars Military Care Package
+Star Wars themed contents for May the 4th Be With You Care Package.

 Star Wars merchandise is everywhere!
 I found bubbles, puzzles, tissues, q-tips, ice pops, and candy at the Dollar Store.